Developing Low-Cost and High-Performance Threat Detection Technology

 Kostopoulos has served as General Manager for Enron Wind Systems and General Electric Wind, manufacturers of wind turbines.
 He has also served as COO for UPC Renewables, for SE Europe.

-*Disclaimer: The profile provides information which was sourced and approved by Plymouth Rock in order to help investors learn more about the company.
-Plymouth Rock is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Plymouth Rock Technologies Inc. (CSE:PRT,OTCQB:AXDRF,FWB:4XA).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Plymouth Rock Technologies Inc., in order to help investors learn more about the company.
+Plymouth Rock Technologies Inc. is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.